- Garden / Landscaping / Patio — 253

-You should absolutely insist on having two floor plans drawn up for complex kitchen remodeling projects.
+You should insist on having two-floor plans drawn up for complex kitchen remodeling projects.
 What you should ideally have is a before and after version of the space.
-The before version indicates the existing or "as built" conditions while the after version will illustrate the "proposed" plan.
+The before version indicates the existing or "as-built" conditions while the after version will illustrate the "proposed" plan.

 The exact placement of all plan items should be specifically noted on the new kitchen floor plan.
-All material and appliance choice as well as the countertop shape and all global job notes should also be clearly indicated and easily readable.
+All material and appliance choice, as well as the countertop shape and all global job notes, should also be indicated and easily readable.

-Only room specific dimensions will be shown on your kitchen floor plan drawings.
-Specifically wall lengths, window positions and walkway clearances should be noted.
-With the exception of the random depth dimension you should rarely see cabinet and appliance dimensions.
+Only room-specific dimensions will be shown on your kitchen floor plan drawings.
+Specifically, wall lengths, window positions, and walkway clearances should be noted.
+Except for the random depth dimension you should rarely see cabinet and appliance dimensions.
 Those dimensions are better shown in the elevation drawings.
 Cabinet elevation markers and a drawing title block should also be neatly formatted.

 Elevation Drawings –

 Various wall elevations associated with the floor plans are the place to find all cabinet specific dimensions illustrating height and width.
 This is where you will see appliance dimensions and how they relate to the adjacent cabinetry.
 You should also expect to see placement heights and the exact location of all wall cabinetry.